kakyoism/karagen/README.md

 ## Overview

 Wanna cover a song but can't find its instrumental track? `karagen` is to the rescue.
-It helps you produce the "accompaniment tracks" straight from your own collection so that you could record your own performance on top of it.
+It helps you produce the "accompaniment track" straight from your own collection so that you could record your own performance on top of it.

 What `karagen` is